The Adobe Media Encoder is a video rendering application that comes bundled with

 The software allows filmmakers and other professionals to take footage in any format and turn it into another format they need for editing or posting on the Web.

 For example, if your camera shoots in .mov and you’re going to edit with an NLE that only accepts .mp4 files, then Media Encoder.

 Adobe Media Encoder Encoding Panel

-Media encoder is a complete video production suite, with essential tools for transcoding, recording and broadcasting professional video content.
-Use Media Encoder to capture footage from any source, edit the material into your desired timeline, add effects and transitions, then encode and stream it to a variety of destinations.
+Media encoder is a complete video production suite, with essential tools for transcoding, recording, and broadcasting professional video content.

 AME is easy to use, has a familiar interface based on Adobe CS4 products, and includes all the essential features you need to transcode and export video content.